 John stated that better communication is coming;

-Steve Gilbert will work on the wording for guiding principles
+Steve Gilbert will work on the wording for guiding principles.

 John McMillan stated that we should create a positive culture;

 There will be an announcement about the land use development plan.

 Staff evaluations were discussed.
 Steve Gilbert stated that an evaluation of where the church is headed will be done this fall; discussion followed.